 - Professional attributes or leadership roles or positions of responsibility that would help you become a teacher

-- Good standard of written English – check and double check your application as typing mistakes and errors in grammar will not get you an interview.
-After all, if you can’t get this right in your application, chances are, you won’t get it right in front of class.
+- Good standard of written English – check and double-check your application as typing mistakes and errors in grammar will not get you an interview.
+After all, if you can’t get this right in your application, chances are, you won’t get it right in front of the class.

 What providers are looking for on your teacher training personal statement

 Providers will be looking out for signs that you have a good understanding of teaching as a career.
 They want you to show your enthusiasm for wanting to be a teacher and explain what the rewards of teaching would be for you, but also, you should let them know that you know the realities of the job and the challenges of teaching too.
 Make sure that you explain what the driving force is for wanting to teach; you might link this to your own education or to experience that you have gained in schools as an adult or parent.
 Maybe you have worked in another setting with young people, and this has drawn you into teaching.

 1. Why you are applying for teacher training